kubernetes-sigs/cluster-api/docs/proposals/20240807-in-place-updates.md

 ### Graduation Criteria

-The initial plan is to provide support for external update strategy in the KCP and MD controllers under a feature flag (which would be unset by default) and to have the webhook API in an `alpha` stage )which will allow us to iterate faster).
+The initial plan is to provide support for external update strategy in the KCP and MD controllers under a feature flag (which would be unset by default) and to have the webhook API in an `alpha` stage ) which will allow us to iterate faster).

 The main criteria for graduating this feature will be community adoption and API stability.
 Once the feature is stable, we have fixes to any known bugs and the webhook API has remained stable without backward incompatible changes for some time, we will propose to the community moving the API out of the `alpha` stage.
+It will then be promoted out of experimental and the feature flag for enabling/disabling the functionality will be deprecated.
+When this happens we will provide a way to toggle the in-place possibly though the API.

 ## Implementation History